Temitope-Portfolio/Predictive-models/README.md

 ![Transactions per shopping malls](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/6a9519d7-73e0-4149-981f-3d019bdb9086)

-The shopping malls of mall of Istanbul, Kanyon, and Metrocity generated more revenue compared to others.
+The shopping malls of mall of Istanbul, Kanyon, and Metrocity generated more sales compared to others.

 ![Revenue per shopping mall](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/0c6b006f-9fd9-4592-bb36-d6a4591d2903)

-Checking the distribution of age groups among both genders to know which of the categories does the consumers visit the most.
+Checking the distribution of age groups among both genders to know which of the categories the consumers visit the most.
 This crosstab is just to further confirm the above to show which age group is more active in the shopping experience.

 ![age group and gender distribution](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/1df59dc5-8286-4f41-84e6-1d900aace3ad)

 #### Analysing Monthly, Yearly, and Quarterly Revenue

-In this section, I worked on the invoice date provided in the dataset inorder to split it into day of the week, month, and year.
-With that I can know the quarterly revenue.
+In this section, I worked on the invoice date provided in the dataset in order to split it and create new labels  into **day of the week**, **month**, and **year**.
+With these labels, I can know the month, year, and quarterly sales of the shopping malls.

-I begin by copying the original data before working on it, then I splitted the invoice date into day, month, and year using the datetime package imported in the modules used.
-I then went ahead and used the new data gotten to get a year_month column which will be used to get the monthly revenue of each year.
+I began by copying the original data before working on it, then I worked on the invoice date in order to split it into day, month, and year using the datetime package imported.
+I then went ahead and used the new data to get a year_month column which will be used to get the monthly sales of each year.
 Below is the outcome of the data wrangling.

 ![Screenshot 27-06-2023 135606](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/6916d666-6a00-4578-a806-68e24cb5893d)